e271828e/Flight.jl/docs/notes/design/framework_design.md

 outside the semantics: control changes *when* frames execute, never what they compute (stop merely truncates the trajectory).
 While paused the loop blocks on a condition (notified on un-pause and stop), not a spin.

+### 12.7 Loop scheduling: wait primitive, yields, thread budget

+**Coarse phase = task-yielding `sleep`; no `systemsleep` variant.** The precision argument for `Libc.systemsleep` (≈0.5 ms vs ≈1.4 ms median overshoot, §11.7) is worth ~1.5 ms of `margin` — a few percent of one core at 50 Hz.
+Against it: `sleep` releases the loop's thread, making the pacer's wait slot the natural scheduling window for co-resident device tasks (the design already spends that slot twice:
+§11.7's staging slot, §12.3's drain source); `systemsleep` turns the slot into dead time and makes the periphery correct only when every device task has its own thread — resurrecting FlightCore's hard `nthreads` check as a correctness precondition.
+The failure asymmetry decides: `sleep`'s worst case is a late wake-up → an overrun → absorbed as debt and *diagnosed*; `systemsleep`'s is starved device tasks → silent functional degradation.
+And §11.7 committed to `margin` as the single knob; a primitive selector is a second knob hiding inside the first (its two settings differ by a margin recalibration).
+A `systemsleep` variant for dedicated-thread hard-RT deployments is a guarded addition.

+**Yield rule: with devices attached, every frame yields at least once** — implicitly via the coarse-phase `sleep` when it runs, via an explicit `yield()` otherwise (unpaced runs; pure-spin frames with budget ≤ margin).
+Zero semantic
+cost: pacing, hence yielding, is outside the semantics (§11.7).
+The spin phase itself never yields — that would trade its µs precision for scheduler noise.
+Consequence: the loop occupies a thread for at most one frame before the scheduler can run anyone else, so the thread-monopolist precondition for Julia's cooperative-scheduler freeze (a never-yielding task holds its thread forever) is structurally absent from framework tasks.

+**Thread budget: a documented sizing rule and a startup warning, not a hard error.** FlightCore's `nthreads` error was honest for its architecture: under-lock blocking plus a busy-wait pacer wedges *totally* when tasks share threads — the GUI queues on the lock behind the stall, the window freezes, no escape and no message.
+Here the freeze cannot reproduce: the loop yields every frame, nothing couples a stall to anyone else (the GUI waits on nothing, ever — snapshot acquire-load, own staging cell, atomic control), and the GUI runs on the *calling* task, so it cannot fail to be scheduled: under any starvation the window keeps rendering and the stop button keeps working.
+Undersized sessions degrade to laggy inputs and stale snapshots — visible, recoverable states. `run!` warns when `Threads.nthreads()` is tight for the attached population, naming the `julia -t` remedy; sizing guidance: one thread for the loop, the main thread for the GUI, headroom for compute-heavy or blocking-ccall devices (libuv-backed I/O yields; raw blocking ccalls pin their thread for the duration).
+No pinning, no sticky tasks.

+**Liveness heartbeat.** Since starvation is survivable it must be diagnosable: the published framework status includes per-device liveness (last-staged / last-read wall time, task state) next to the pacer diagnostics.
+A starved, blocked or crashed device task shows in the GUI as a stale heartbeat with a name on it, not as mysteriously frozen physics.

+### 12.8 The next-snapshot wait

+Rate-matched output devices (telemetry, disk streaming) act once per boundary without polling: a monotonic frame counter published with the snapshot, plus one `Threads.Condition`.
+The loop's publication is `lock; counter += 1; notify;
+unlock` — nanoseconds of framework-only code, never blocked by waiters (a waiter parked in `wait` has released the lock as part of parking).
+The device-side `wait_next_snapshot(handle)` blocks until `counter > last_seen && running` under the canonical predicate-loop idiom, which handles waiters at different paces, frames skipped while transmitting, and shutdown (§12.9 wakes all waiters; each predicate routes its owner out) with no per-frame reset.
+An `Event` latch is the wrong primitive here: recurring signals require un-latching, and the reset has no correct placement under asynchronously arriving waiters (the `io_start` reset comments in FlightCore's sim.jl document the once-per-run version of exactly this race).
+Conditions carry no facts, only "look again"; the facts (counter, running) live in state each waiter tests privately.

+**Semantics: newest-wins, no queues.** A slow consumer skips frames and always receives the current world.
+This mirrors the inbound side: coalescing to the newest batch (in) and to the newest snapshot (out) are the same ZOH decision; no backpressure exists in either direction, and the loop never waits on anyone.
+Rejected: per-consumer every-boundary queues (unbounded under a slow consumer — the batch stack's pause pathology again; complete history *is* the log).
+The GUI does not use the wait (VSync-paced, it reads `latest` each render).

+### 12.9 Shutdown protocol

+1. **Initiation:** `t_end` reached, or a control-plane stop (GUI, device handle, code).
+The loop always completes the current boundary sequence — never stops mid-frame — publishes the final snapshot, then sets the sticky stopped status.
+   Publishing first guarantees output devices can flush the true final state.
+2. **Wake all framework waits** (next-snapshot, pause): waiters observe the stopped status and unwind — a stop while paused therefore works.
+3. **Unblock device-specific blocking calls** via an `unblock!(device)` hook, default no-op; a network input's override closes its own socket, raising in the blocked task (caught by the framework device loop, treated as shutdown).
+   This demotes FlightCore's EOT convention from load-bearing shutdown mechanism to an optional wire-protocol courtesy between remote peers.
+4. **Device loops exit:** `while running(handle)` with all blocking points interruptible per (2)–(3); `finally shutdown!(device)` guaranteed.
+5. **Join with a timeout:** a device task exceeding it is reported *by name* (§12.7 heartbeat) and abandoned with a warning rather than hanging `run!`.
+6. **Device-initiated paths:** `should_close` (window ✕, peer EOT) exits the device's own loop; with `should_abort` set it also requests a sim stop, otherwise the sim continues with the device absent (its cell stops filling — the loop is structurally indifferent).
+A crashing device task is caught by the framework wrapper and follows the same path, logged with the device's name.
+7. **Loop-side failure** runs (1)–(5) from the catch path (the `SimulationTermination` machinery is the precedent), so devices unwind cleanly regardless of who died.

+### 12.10 Scripts and the mid-run mutation doctrine

+What the consumers demonstrably mutate mid-run, surveyed: FlightCore's `user_callback!` has exactly two archetypes — the timetable script (c172_demos.jl:290: `elevator_offset` as a function of `t`) and the synthetic pilot (c172_demos.jl:423, 525: a phase FSM reading `y` and writing mode requests, references, flaps, wind).
+Both write only `u` fields; no demo, test or GUI path pokes `x`/`z`/`s` mid-run, and `init!`/trim appear only between construction and `run!` (c172_demos.jl:303).

+**Sim-time scripts are model behavior: scenario components.** Both archetypes are clocked by *sim time* (`t`, the trajectory).
+Mapping them to devices fails outright unpaced — the demos run at `pace = Inf`, where frames take microseconds and a wall-clock task's staging lands at scheduler-determined sim times, differently every run.
+The clock is the criterion: **sim-time scripts → source/supervisor components** (periodic discrete, `K = 1` for today's `dt = 0.02` callbacks), executed synchronously in the loop, deterministic paced or unpaced, replayed by recomputation with no trace; **wall-clock interactions → devices**, traced and replayed from the trace.
+The component mapping is strictly richer than the callback it replaces: the `Ref(:init)` phase closure becomes honest `z` (visible in snapshots, logs and plots); inputs arrive same-boundary fresh by topological order (the callback ran post-step, one boundary staler); and in a scenario configuration the script drives the avionics' input ports, so §12.5 renders the corresponding GUI widgets read-only with provenance — today's demo-vs-GUI dead-slider fight, resolved by the port-resolution rule.

+**`user_callback!` is eliminated.** It is the periphery's `f_step!`: arbitrary unrecorded mutation, ordered by convention, invisible to replay (§2.2).
+Its historical justification was FlightCore's composition cost — a supervisor required a full `System` declaration against a ten-line closure; this framework prices a component at roughly the closure's weight, removing the pressure.
+Its call sites migrate to scenario components, not devices.

+**Manual event triggering needs no mechanism:** a root input slot plus a Tier-1 guard reading it (levels doctrine: latched commands or counters), already expressible in settled machinery — the demos' engine start/stop buttons are `u`-writes today.

+**Mid-run re-initialization is not built, because it is not demonstrated.**
+Initialization and trim are stopped-sim workflows (axis 7's first-class services), where no concurrency perimeter exists — no loop, no devices, plain single-task code.
+The guarded-addition shape is on record should demand appear: a traced, boundary-executed intervention command applied through project → sweep → publish, so no consumer ever observes un-decoded state.

+**The doctrine, final form:** while a simulation runs, the periphery stages root-input writes and issues control commands — nothing else, structurally.
+Anything that wants to poke the model mid-run is an *input* in disguise (wire a slot and guard), *model behavior* in disguise (add a scenario component), or a *wall-clock interaction* (attach a device).

 ---